“A remarkable suite-retreat in the mountains close to Málaga, offering complete respite for body, mind and spirit”

 - You'll find colourful, flamboyant and theatrical decoration throughout

-- The food is in a league of its own, and Peter's wine list is a tour de force
+- The food is in a league of its own, and the wine list is a tour de force

 - You have to assemble your own breakfast, but all of the ingredients are in or delivered to your suite, and it allows you to be more private